 Have you ever been in a conventional medical setting and got the feeling that you weren't being considered as a whole person?
-That your mental and spiritual needs weren't being factored into your health diagnosis and treatment?
+That your mental and spiritual needs weren't being factored into your health diagnosis, treatment, and overall health?
 If so, you may have sought out or wondered about holistic medicine.

 What is holistic medicine?
 Holistic medicine is much what it sounds like — an approach to health and healing that takes the whole person into consideration.
 A person's mind and spirit are treated as important to health as the body.
 Giving mind, body and spirit equal attention serves to stimulate the body's natural ability to heal itself and ultimately improves health outcomes.

 Like conventional medicine, holistic medicine aims to prevent and treat diseases and ailments, and improve a patient's general health and well-being.
 The treatments and techniques used help boost the body's natural healing abilities.
 Empowering the patient to take charge of their own health is another important component of holistic medicine.

 According to the American Holistic Health Association, practitioners take the following elements into consideration during diagnosis and treatments:

 - Providers offer safe, natural and effective medical treatment options that include recommendations for lifestyle changes and self-care, and alternatives to conventional medical drugs and procedures when possible.